doubleopen-project/doubleopen-publications/Ecosystem survey 2019/Short Ecosystem Survey 2019 report.md

 ### Analysis <!-- omit in toc -->

- A request to fill the survey was sharing-creates-value initiatives mailing list, as well as to ClearlyDefined's slack and OpenChain mailing lists.
-Therefore the top three results represents the activity of those lists quite well.
-Also, please note that the sharing-creates-value initiative has been used under the as OSS based compliance tooling -group which is now (since early August 2019) working under OpenChain.
+ A request to fill the survey was introduced to the sharing-creates-value initiatives mailing list, as well as to ClearlyDefined's Slack and OpenChain's mailing lists.
+Therefore the top three results represent the activity of those lists quite well.
+Also, please note that the sharing-creates-value initiative has been used under the OSS Based Compliance Tooling group which is now (since early August 2019) working under OpenChain.
- Also, worth of note is that OpenChain is likely the oldest iniative of these (at the time issuing the survey) and Automated Compliance Tooling ACT is the youngest.
+ Also, worthy of note is that OpenChain is likely the oldest initiative of these (at the time issuing the survey) and Automated Compliance Tooling ACT is the youngest.
- With the ~merging of OpenChain and Sharing-creates-value, it seems that the currently strongest initiative/working group is the OSS based compliance tooling -group, although their respective areas of work (quality based process improvement in OpenChain and tooling work under the OSS based compliance tooling -group) are distinct, but complementary.
+ With the merging of OpenChain and Sharing-creates-value, it seems that the currently strongest initiative/working group is the OSS Based Compliance Tooling group, although their respective areas of work (quality based process improvement in OpenChain and tooling work under the OSS Based Compliance Tooling group) are distinct but complementary.
 That observation is also supported by our own experience in participating in the work of the three topmost initiatives.
- ClearlyDefined has a significant amount of mentions too, and it's approach is different, an API based actual service.
+ ClearlyDefined has a significant amount of mentions too and its approach is different; an API based actual service.
 The approach has clear value in the sense of ease of integration.

 ---